 Panopto has 21 quick videos for getting started with using Panopto.
 There are videos on everything from recording a video to more advanced skills like editing your videos.
 All of the videos are under six minutes so you can get a glimpse of how to navigate Panopto.
 These videos can be accessed by signing into Panopto and clicking on Everything in the left-hand tab.

-Each college’s educational technology teams are equipped to support you in this transition.
+Each college’s educational technology teams are equipped to support you.
 You can also email email@example.com with any questions.

 I forgot to stop recording my session.